 What resources did you use?

-Free online resources, Paid online resources, Paid admissions test prep course, Practice papers from test website
+Free online resources, Free admissions test prep course, Practice papers from test website.

 How did you prepare for your admissions test?